 cvla

-Item 1 – Stability Booklet not onboard.
+Item 1 – Stability Booklet Information in Owner’s Manual onboard.
 (CVLA can provide at request).
+(17)

-All sailing multihulls greater than 6meters must have a stability information booklet onboard or information in the vessel manual.
+All sailing multihulls greater than 6 meters must have a stability information booklet onboard or information in the vessel operating or owner’s manual.

 All vessels’ categories 0 and 1 must have a stability information booklet onboard.

-Item 2 – All sailing vessels to have Sail Plan onboard.
+Item 2 – All sailing vessels must have a Sail Plan onboard showing in what weather conditions to reef sails.
 (17)

-Item 3 – Stability Letter from CVLA.
-Not onboard.
-(CVLA will provide but vessel needs to carry onboard when received).
+Item 3 – A Stability Letter from CVLA or other approved authorities must be onboard.
+(CVLA will provide, but the vessel needs to carry onboard when received).

-Item 4 – Captain’s Logbook, all vessels must keep a log.
+Item 4 – Captain’s Logbook, all vessels must keep a captain’s log.
 Electronic are OK.

-Item 5 – USVI Commercial Registration (REG) not onboard.
+Item 5 – USVI Commercial Registration (REG) must be onboard.
 (17)

-Item 6 – Have SOLAS TABLES 1 and 2, Minimum Training Manual onboard and other access to
+Item 6 – The vessel must have SOLAS TABLES 1 and 2, Minimum Training Manual onboard and other access to

-Item 7 – Current SCV2 not onboard.
+Item 7 – A current SCV2 filled out for the vessel and onboard.
 (Ask CVLA for a copy to fill out and carry onboard when filled out).

 Item 8 – FWD Collision Bulkhead required.
 Vessels over 12m/ 39ft.
 (17)

-Item 9 – USVI REG Displayed on port/sb bow.
+Item 9 – USVI REG Displayed on port/starboard bow.
 (Decal only required on portside for USCG COD vessels).

-Item 10 – Vessel Name required on stern of the vessel.
+Item 10 – Vessel Name required on the stern area of the vessel.

-Item 11 – Paper Chart of area of operation (USVI) including STX updated to 2019 or newer.
+Item 11 – Paper Chart of the area of operation (USVI), including STX updated to 2019 or newer.

 Item 12 – Fixed Magnetic Compass required.